zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 ```

 In upcoming lessons, we will look at the possibility of moving the work of customizing
 JSON data out of the controller.
-Once we are outside of controller actions and the 'Rails
+Once we are outside of controller actions and the Rails
-magic' we get with them, it will be useful to know the `to_json` method.
+magic we get with them, it will be useful to know the `to_json` method.

 ## Conclusion